State Of South Dakota jobs in Rapid City, SD - 117 jobs

 Ability to:

-interact with persons under community supervision and others to establish and maintain effective professional working relationships with them;
+* establish and maintain effective working relationships with others.

 This position is eligible for Veterans' Preference per ARSD 55:10:02:08.